webrecorder/browsertrix-old/README.md

 ### Other Crawl operations

+Other crawl operations include:
-Browsertrix also includes other operations, such as `browsertrix stop` for stopping a crawl, and `browsertrix watch <crawl_id>` for attaching and watching all the browsers in a given crawl.
+* `browsertrix crawl stop` for stopping a crawl
+* `browsertrix crawl watch <crawl_id>` for attaching and watching all the browsers in a given crawl.
+* `browsertrix crawl remove-all` for stopping and removing all crawls.

 See `browsertrix crawl -h` for a complete reference of available commands.